agniya-i/test-task/README.md

 #### Run development version

-To run development version please use `npm run dev` command.
+To run development version please use `npm run start` command.
 Server will start on 3000 port.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 #### Deploy